llanesc/crazyflie_mpc/README.md

 # crazyflie_mpc
-This is a ROS2 package for running multiple crazyflies with MPC.
+This is a ROS 2 package for running multiple crazyflies with MPC.

 # Dependencies
 ## Acados